bhavanasudhakar29/Intelligent-Document-Understanding-Platform/README.md

 ---

-## Workflow
+## 🔄 Workflow

-1. Upload a PDF.
+1. Upload a PDF document.
-2. Extract document text.
+2. Extract text from the document.
-3. Split text into chunks.
+3. Split the text into chunks.
-4. Generate embeddings.
+4. Generate embeddings using Sentence Transformers.
-5. Store embeddings in FAISS.
+5. Store embeddings in a FAISS vector database.
-6. Enter a question.
+6. Ask a question about the document.
-7. Retrieve relevant chunks.
+7. Retrieve the most relevant document chunks.
-8. Generate an answer using Gemini.
+8. Generate an AI-powered answer using Google Gemini.

 ---

-## Future Enhancements
+## 🚀 Future Enhancements

 - Support DOCX and TXT files
 - Multi-document search